The Fourth Elegy

 with the garden, so familiar, wavering a little.

 Enter a dancer – oh, no, not him! – enough!

 No matter how gracefully he moves, nothing

-disguises the fact he is some bourgeois who gains
+disguises the fact he is a bourgeois who gains

 I cannot bear these half-filled human masks.

 Better have a puppet.
-At least it is full.
+At least it’s full.